xr0-org/blog/design/loops.md

 loops.
 It emphasises that the invariant is the truly characteristic interface to the
 loop: everything important must be related to it.
-Even the termination condition is simply a part of the loops body that communicates with the outside world through the invariant.
+Even the termination condition is simply a part of the loop's body that communicates with the outside world through the invariant.

 ## Example